-This Herbs de Provence Orange Roasted Chicken recipe is as delicious as it is pretty.
-The combination of the herbs with the tangy citrus, seeping into the succulent chicken, is out of this world.
-It doesn’t get much better than braising and roasting in the fall and winter.
-(Yes, even here in Los Angeles!)
-The cooking is just as comforting as the meal.
+Herbs de Provence Orange Roasted Chicken is always a crowd pleaser!
+The combination of the herbs with the tangy citrus, seeping into the succulent chicken, is out of this world!

 What are the herbs in Herbs de Provence?

-- Herbs de Provence is a mixture of dried herbs that are typical of the Provence region of France.
+- Herbs de Provence is a mixture of dried herbs that are typically from the Provence region of France.

 - Herbs de Provence is made up of some, all, or various combinations of the following herbs: basil, lavender, marjoram, oregano, rosemary, sage, savory, tarragon and thyme.